 05 of 07

-If you are longing for tropical temperatures, head to Tropical Islands, the largest indoor water park in the world; located near Berlin, the park is housed in gigantic dome that was originally built as an airship hangar.
+If you are longing for tropical temperatures, head to Tropical Islands, the largest indoor water park in the world; located near Berlin, the park is housed in a gigantic dome that was originally built as an airship hangar.
 Here, you’ll find the world’s biggest indoor rainforest, Europe’s largest tropical spa and sauna complex, a tropical sea with 650 feet of sandy beach, and much more to keep the whole family happy.

-Kick back in one of the most unique spas in Berlin: Liquidrom, close to Potsdamer Platz, offers everything your usual spa has – massage treatments, saunas, and steam baths, but the real reason to come here is the darkened dome with its warm salt water pool.
+Or kick back in one of the most unique spas in Berlin: Liquidrom, close to Potsdamer Platz, offers everything your usual spa has – massage treatments, saunas, and steam baths, but the real reason to come here is the darkened dome with its warm salt water pool.
 Float through the water and enjoy soothing light reflections, as well as classical music and whale songs underwater, which play through speakers tuned to the salinity of the water.

 06 of 07

 Shopping in Berlin